mshqnz/format-sestina/README.md

 # format-sestina
-A that takes user input of 6 words and puts them into Sestina form
+# A program that takes user input of 6 words and puts them into Sestina form